kamuridesu/ICQBotPy/README.md

 ## TODO
 - Map all of the others endpoints
 - Use matches with regex or string match to search for terms in messages

+## Notes
+There's a known bug on aiohttp on windows that closes the event loop.
+I'm trying to fix this rn.